Whistleblower Lawsuits Qui Tam and False Claims Act

 Whistleblowers can play a role in going after companies engaged in defrauding taxpayers through waste and deceptive practices.
 Under the provisions of the Federal False Claims Act (“FCA”), 31 U.S.C. §§ 3729 – 3733, private citizen whistleblowers can help recover losses to the government, including losses resulting from government contractor fraud.
 See our blog post.
 Such whistleblower actions are filed by qui tam relators, individuals who bring suit under the FCA on behalf of the United States.
 If you have direct personal knowledge of fraud against the United States government, at your company, university or even at another business or university, you may be entitled to collect a reward of 15% to 30% of the total amount of the fraudulent billings recovered by the government.
 The Federal Civil False Claims Act basically allows ordinary private citizens to act as attorney generals and file lawsuits on behalf of the United States government.
 The term “qui tam” derives from Latin and refers to “suing for the sovereign and for himself.”

 If you believe you have a whistleblower claim, please call and speak with one of our experienced lawyers.
+Though we no longer handle this type of case, we likely will be able to refer you to someone who will be able to assist you.

 Disclaimer: This website contains Advertising Material.
 The website owner is not rendering legal or professional advice and assumes no liability in connection with its use.
 Information contained in or linked to this website regarding past litigation results must NOT be considered predictive of future success.
 For the methodology used to confer a noted award or accolade, please go to the website of the issuing organization.
 Awards and accolades using a superlative (e.g. super or best) are not meant to imply that attribute, but rather to convey the name of the issuing organization.
 No court has approved any aspect of any advertisement on this website or linked pages.
 E-mail, chats or info requests may not be secure.
 Outbound links are for convenience and we do not endorse and are not responsible for linked content.
 We disclaim liability for any damage resulting from a virus or malware acquired via this website or a link.